Bona (film): Plot

 One day, Bona gets into a fight with the woman spending time with Gardo in his home.
 Bona drives her out of Gardo's house.
 Gardo wakes up and asks what the dispute was about.
-Bona asks him not to bring in women to her home.
+Bona asks him not to bring women to her home.
 Gardo corrects her and says the home is not hers and threatens to throw her out.
 Bona pleads to stay with him.
 On a later evening, Gardo and Bona sleep together.

 One time, Gardo spends time out of the house, ostensibly to work on a film shoot.
-Later Gardo returns home with a woman, Annie, who is younger than Bona and is visibly distraught.
-It is likely that Gardo has gotten her pregnant and she is afraid of the consequences.
+Later, Gardo returns home with a woman, Annie, who is younger than Bona and is visibly distraught.
+Gardo has likely gotten her pregnant, and she is afraid of the consequences.
 Gardo and Bona later take Annie to a local herbologist for an abortion, which Bona pays for.
 Later, Gardo brings home a rich older woman, Katrina, with expensive gifts for Bona on her birthday.

 Later, Bona was informed of her father's death.
 Bona tries to visit her father's funeral but is driven away by her brother, who blames her for the death.
-Bona returns home and finds Katrina, who informs her that Gardo will now live with her, and that Bona must now return to her family.
-Gardo later returns home and informs Bona that he will be migrating to the U.S. with Katrina, who is a rich widow, and that he has decided to sell his house.
+Bona returns home and finds Katrina, who informs her that Gardo will now live with her and that Bona must now return to her family.
+Gardo later returns home and informs Bona that he will be migrating to the United States with Katrina, who is a rich widow, and that he has decided to sell his house.
 Bona says that she is unable to return to her family, but Gardo says he is not responsible for her.
 He asks Bona to prepare hot water for his bath.
 Bona takes the boiling water and pours it onto Gardo.
 The movie ends with Gardo screaming as he is severely burned.